Emmanuel Ledesma: Signing with Middlesbrough

 Ledesma signed a three-year contract with Middlesbrough in July 2012.
 On 11 August 2012, Ledesma scored on his first competitive game for Middlesbrough, scoring in a 2–1 victory over Bury in the first round of the League Cup.
 After struggling to establish himself in the first team squad, he added a second goal scored directly from a corner in a 3–1 victory over Preston North End in the third round.
 Ledesma scored his first league goal for Middlesbrough in a 4–1 win against Charlton Athletic.
 Ledesma was named in the Championship team of the week after the Charlton match and followed up this strong performance with a man of the match effort against Sheffield Wednesday a week later.
 He also scored a free kick in a 3–0 home win over Huddersfield Town.
 After struggling to get amongst the first team again in the 2013/2014 season, Ledesma earned a place in the lineup in December under new manager Aitor Karanka and scored two goals in two games.
 He scored another long range effort a month later against Charlton Athletic.

 On 22 November 2014, it was announced that Ledesma had been recruited on an emergency loan deal to Rotherham United until January 2015.
 He made his debut as a half-time substitute the same day in a 1–0 loss to Birmingham City.

 International journeyman

 Following his release by Middlesbrough, on 2 July 2015 Ledesma signed a one-year deal with Championship side Rotherham United.

-On 9 August 2016, Ledesma joined Championship club Brentford on non-contract terms, but after just two appearances, he departed for Superleague Greece club Panetolikos.
+On 9 August 2016, Ledesma joined Championship club Brentford on non-contract terms, but after just two appearances, he departed for Super League Greece club Panetolikos.
 On 24 December 2016, Panetolikos and Ledesma parted ways.

 On 23 March 2017, Ledesma joined North American Soccer League side New York Cosmos.